-The Job of a Dental Assistant
+The Duties of a Dental Assistant

-- Setting and verifying appointments
+- Scheduling and confirming appointments

-- Readying patients for teeth treatments and cleanings
+- Preparing patients for teeth treatments and cleanings

 - Sterilizing and preparing instruments for dentists